 Walk 7 - From Dent Station to Sedbergh - a low level linear walk using the Saturday bus service - 5 or 10 miles - 4.5 hours.
 By bus/ train

 A good low level walk following the Dalesway for when conditions are variable and avoiding any significant uphills!
 This takes in the picturesque village of Dent ending at Sedbergh where there are a variety of hostelries and tea rooms not to mention a large book shop!
 Alternatively the walk may be split into two 5 mile walks from Dent Station to Dent and Dent to Sedbergh.
 The walk makes use of the Western Dales bus service which only runs on a Saturday and connects with the northbound train from Leeds.
 This is also an excellent walk for those at the Sedbergh end as use can be made of the bus to reach Cowgill /Dent Station and walk back at leisure.
 Back to Dentdale

 Starting from either Dent Station or Lea Yeat [Cowgill] proceed down the steep Coal Road to Cowgill.
 Turn left to pass over Lea Yeat Bridge and then immediately right to follow the left hand bank of the River Dee.
-Passing through Ewedales Campsite and through a stile emerge on the minor road near Ewedales Bridge.
-Follow the minor road for approx ¼ mile looking for footpath sign at a large gate on the left.
-Pass through the gate and across a field going just to the right of a farm building and across a stile into the recently re planted Little Town plantation.
-Cross the plantation, following which the path goes around the house and across a paddock followed by yet another plantation.
+Passing through Ewegales Campsite and through a stile emerge on the minor road near Ewegales Bridge.
+Follow the minor road for approximately¼ mile looking for footpath sign at a large gate on the left.
+Pass through the gate and across a field going just to the right of the farm buildings and across a stile into the recently re planted Little Town plantation.
+Cross the plantation, following which the path goes around the house and across a paddock followed by yet another stile and plantation.

 Turn right now proceeding